scc-digitalhub/docs/user/docs/tasks/functions.md

 # Functions and Runtimes

-Functions are the logical description of an executable.
+In the platform **functions** are the logical description of something that platforms may execute and track for you.
+Function may represent a code to run as a job, an ML model inference to be used as batch procedure or as a service, a data validation, etc.
+In the platform we perform **actions** over the functions (also referred to as "actions" or "tasks"), such as job execution, deploy, container image build.
+A single action execution is called **run**, and the platform keeps track of these executions, keeping the metadata about the function version, the operation parameters, and eventual runtime parameters for a single execution.

 They are associated with a given runtime, which implements the actual execution and determines which are the actions available.
 Examples are dbt, nefertem, mlrun, etc.

 Runtimes are the entities responsible for the actual execution of a given run.
 They are highly specialized components which can translate the representation of a given execution as expressed in the run into an actual execution operation performed via libraries, code, external tools etc.

+TODO: detail

+## Managing Functions with UI

+TODO

-## Managing functions with SDK
+## Managing Functions with SDK

 In the following sections, we will see how to create, read, update and delete functions and what can be done with the `Function` object with the SDK.

-### CRUD

 You can manage the entity `Function` with the following methods: